Thursday, October 1, 2009

 So why are we having a crisis that may cost me my home?

-Further the problem is spreading.
-Because housing prices have fallen rapidly in many parts of the country, homeowners and landlords can't refinance their adjustable rate mortgages (ARMs) and can't sell the building for what they owe on it.
+And the problem spread from the most precarious to people who had far more resources, like your landlord.
+Because housing prices have fallen rapidly in many parts of the country, homeowners and landlords can't refinance their mortgages and can't sell the building for what they owe on it.
 In some cases they're being forced to give up the building, while a few are just walking away.
 And landlords really have an incentive to abandon the property, as it doesn't threaten their homes, just yours.

 The broader economic problem is that the credit system has become the substitute for decent wages for two-thirds of the population, as the powers what be sought to end stagflation and increase corporate profits by crashing worker pay.
 Having spent 30 years on this program, we're now back to the same place, but with a much more precarious population.